push-based/ws-ng-perf-datev-071024/exercises/change-detection - ngZone.md

 </details>

 Great, now don't forget to delete (or comment out) the `@HostListener` & `@HostBinding` callbacks and serve the application.
-You should note that the `dirty-checks` counter of the `AppComponent` still increases, the `MovieCardComponent` doesn't.
+You should note that the `dirty-check` counter of the `AppComponent` still increases, the `MovieCardComponent` doesn't.

 Excellent, the first part of our performance improvement was successful.
 Let's try to not involve our `AppComponent` anymore and head to the next exercise.